Chain gun: Design

 There are several differences between chain guns and other types of autocannon.
 While rotary guns can also use an external source of power to cycle the weapon's mechanism, they have multiple rotating barrels, unlike chain guns.
 The necessary actions are performed by complex rotating cam mechanisms, not a chain.

-Recoil-operated guns, e.g. many machine guns, the Bofors gun, and gas-operated guns, e.g. most assault rifles, the ShVAK cannon, depend upon the firing of the cartridges of the weapon's ammunition to power the cycle of action, instead of an external power source.
+Recoil-operated guns, e.g. many machine guns, the Bofors gun, and gas-operated guns, e.g. most assault rifles and the ShVAK cannon, depend upon the firing of the cartridges of the weapon's ammunition to power the cycle of action, instead of an external power source.
 As a cartridge may misfire - completely fail to fire, hang fire - or discharge with insufficient force to cycle the mechanism, this fundamental dependence affects the reliability of such weapons.

 In contrast, in a chain gun the action of the firearm is cycled by a roller chain, driven by an electric motor.
 The chain moves in a rectangular circuit around four sprockets that apply tension to it.
 One link of the chain is connected to the bolt assembly, moving it back and forth to load, fire, extract, and eject cartridges.

 Each full cycle consists of four different periods of the key link travelling along the circuit.
 Two periods, the passage along the "long" sides of the rectangle, control the movement of the bolt: the time that the bolt takes to drive forward and load a round into the chamber, and how quickly the bolt retracts and extracts the spent cartridge after firing.
 The other two periods, when the chain moves across the "short" sides of the rectangle, sideways relative to the axis of the barrel, determine how long the breech remains locked while firing, and open to allow cartridge extraction and ventilation of fumes.